 - What factors go into determining mortgage insurance premiums?

-Of course, you can’t make a mortgage insurance claim just because you spent too much money on your last overseas holiday and now have no more cash for the month’s home loan installments.
+Of course, you can’t make a mortgage insurance claim just because you spent too much money on your last overseas holiday and now have no more cash for the month’s home loan instalments.

 Your mortgage insurance plan will only give payouts if certain specified events occur and leave you or your family unable to make your loan repayments and are therefore at risk of having your house seized back by a bank.